openoregon/oer_faq/pages/coronavirus.md

 of use that we need for teaching and learning: to download and save a local copy, make revisions, and share widely, without violating copyright.
 -   [Open educational resources](https://en.wikipedia.org/wiki/Open_educational_resources) are
 available for free online or in print at low cost.
-If a bound copy isn’t already available for purchase, upload a pdf to [https://www.lulu.com/](https://www.lulu.com/) so that students can order copies.
+If a bound copy isn't already available for purchase, upload a pdf to [Lulu](https://www.lulu.com/) so that students can order copies.
 Let the bookstore know the course materials you plan to adopt.
 -   [Open educational resources](https://en.wikipedia.org/wiki/Open_educational_resources) can be
 made fully accessible.
 More info in